-Unrestricted Investment Account (UA) Restricted Investment Account (RA) Unrestricted Investment Account refers to a type of investment account whereby the customer/Investment Account Holder (IAH), without specifying any particular restrictions or conditions, provides the Group with the mandate to make the ultimate decision to invest.
-Restricted Investment Account (RA) refers to an IA where the IAH provides a specific investment mandate to the Group.
+Unrestricted Investment Account (UA) Restricted Investment Account (RA) Unrestricted Investment Account refers to a type of IA where the customer/Investment Account Holder (IAH) provides the Bank with the mandate to make the ultimate investment decision without specifying any particular restrictions or conditions.
+Restricted Investment Account (RA) refers to a type of IA where the IAH provides a specific investment mandate to the Bank such as purpose, asset class, economic sector and period for investment.